A lot of moons or no moons at all?

 Uranus has 27 moons that we know of.
 Some of them are half made of ice.

-Lastly, Neptune has 13 moons.
-One of them, Triton, is as big as dwarf planet Pluto.
+Lastly, Neptune has 13 named moons and one moon awaiting confirmation.
+One of Neptune's moons, Triton, is as big as dwarf planet Pluto.